An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Interface conditions

-It is not hard to see that this implies that the binormal derivative of~$u$ agrees from both sides of an edge.
-We thus have that if the solution $u\in \Htg$, then~$u$ solves the following problem: \begin{problem}[Interface form of the Laplace-Beltrami problem] Let $\Gamma$ be a surface composed of smooth faces $\Gamma_i$ and suppose that $f\in L^2(\Gamma)$.
-The interface form of the Laplace-Beltrami problem is to find a $u\in\Htg$ such that
+It is not hard to see that this implies that the one-sided binormal derivatives of~$u$ agrees from both sides of an edge.
+We thus have that if the solution $u$ happens to be smooth enough that we can do the above integration by parts, then~$u$ solves the following problem: \begin{problem}[Interface form of the Laplace-Beltrami problem] Let $\Gamma$ be a closed Lipschitz surface composed of smooth faces $\left\{\Gamma_i\right\}$ and suppose that $f\in L_{mz}^2(\Gamma)$.
+The interface form of the Laplace-Beltrami problem is to find a $u\in H^{1}_{mz}(\Gamma)$ such that~$\frac{\partial u|_{\Gamma_i}}{\partial \binormal}$ exists in the trace sense defined below and such that